ekrsulov/ttpe/doc/docs/types/plugin-definition.md

 # Plugin Definition

-Plugin definitions describe the complete structure and behavior of a Vectornest plugin, including metadata, handlers, UI contributions, and state management.
+Plugin definitions describe the complete structure and behavior of a VectorNest plugin, including metadata, handlers, UI contributions, and state management.

 ## Core Plugin Interface